nixworks/public/news/2010/09/21/README.md

 ##### Al-Qaeda in the Islamic Maghreb
 ### [Al-Qaeda in the Islamic Maghreb claims responsibility for kidnapping five French workers in Niger. ](/news/2010/09/21/al-qaeda-in-the-islamic-maghreb-claims-responsibility-for-kidnapping-five-french-workers-in-niger.md)
-_Context: France, Al-Qaeda in the Islamic Maghreb, kidnapping, Niger_
+_Context: Niger, France, Al-Qaeda in the Islamic Maghreb, kidnapping_

 ##### Lawrence Summers
 ### [Lawrence Summers announces that he will leave as head of the United States National Economic Council, responsible for advising President Barack Obama on economic policy. ](/news/2010/09/21/lawrence-summers-announces-that-he-will-leave-as-head-of-the-united-states-national-economic-council-responsible-for-advising-president-bar.md)
-_Context: Barack Obama, United States National Economic Council, Lawrence Summers, U.S. President_
+_Context: Lawrence Summers, U.S. President, United States National Economic Council, Barack Obama_

 ##### Mark Cuban
 ### [In the Mark Cuban insider trading case, an appeals court overturns a district court decision last fall that had dismissed the civil charges brought against Cuban by the U.S. Securities and Exchange Commission. ](/news/2010/09/21/in-the-mark-cuban-insider-trading-case-an-appeals-court-overturns-a-district-court-decision-last-fall-that-had-dismissed-the-civil-charges.md)